1,629 related texts · 12 related myths · Page 1 of 34

 Our tale centers on Sihon, king of the Amorites, and his clash with Moses and the Israelites.
 Now, this wasn't just any skirmish.
 This was war.
 And it ended, as the story goes, in ...

 The ancient stories wrestle with these questions, too.
 Take the story of Pharaoh and the plagues in Egypt.
-We all know the story: Moses demands freedom for the Israelites, Pharaoh ...
+The familiar story is this: Moses demands freedom for the Israelites, Pha...

 (Exodus, Ibid.)
 "All the inhabitants of Canaan melted ('namogu')": When the inhabitants of Canaan heard that the Holy One Blessed be He had said to Moses (Devarim 20:16-17) "But fr...